0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 # Python's Risky Subprocess Module & Pwning A Pentesting Tool
 _____________________________________________________________________

-For some reason looking at other people's source code makes me get all warm and fuzzy inside.
+For some reason looking at other people's source code makes me feel all warm and fuzzy inside.
 Kinda of like the description a Millenial hipster gives you.
 You know, when they tell you how they sat down and read a 'good book' with a cup of gluten-free, 100% non-GMO, Rainforest Alliance Certified Coffee.

-Reading source code from other individuals or groups can give you an insight into a lot of things like:
+Reading source code from other individuals can give you an insight into a lot of things like:
   * New syntax and syntactical methods that you never knew existed in a language
   * How to get code to execute by bypassing AV, countermeasures, etc.
   * What not to do when developing an application of any sort
-  * What the drug or alcohol choice of the individual/group was during development ;)
+  * What the alcohol choice was during development ;)

 ## Some Of Python's Dangerous Functions & Methods
 Python is a fantastic language.
 It's one of my favorites along side PowerShell, and C#.
 However, like all computer languages it doesn't come without it's flaws or dangerous functions and methods.
 You can read more about some of those dangerous functions and methods in the below links: